Teriks/LibLSLCC/README.md

 I have not tested other versions of Visual Studio besides VS2010 with the **LSLCCEditor** portion of the build.
-VS2010 for sure **does not work**, as the editor uses a .NET framework level (4.5) that is too high for it to target, and WiX v3.10.1 does not support integration with VS2010.
+VS2010 for sure **does not work**, as the editor uses a .NET framework level (4.5) that is too high for it to target.

-If you happen to be using a version of Visual Studio that is incompatible with **WiX** or the **LSLCCEditor** portion of the build, and you just want to build the library portion of the project;  Then you should use **LibLSLCC-NoEditor.sln**.
+If you happen to be using a version of Visual Studio that is incompatible with the **LSLCCEditor** portion of the build, and you just want to build the library portion of the project;  Then you should use **LibLSLCC-NoEditor.sln**.